Notice to Buyers of Contamination Listing

 The seller could prove that someone (the buyer or someone acting on behalf of the buyer) had accessed the documents.
 Therefore, the Court held that the notice had been validly given prior to the buyer entering into the contract.

 If you are selling, it is very important that you comply with all your Commercial Law statutory obligations.
 Otherwise, your buyer may have a ‘get out of jail free card’ after you are counting on them being committed.

 Butler McDermott Lawyers Sunshine Coast can help with all your buying and selling needs.
-Get in touch with our Nambour solicitors today for a confidential discussion.
+Get in touch with our Nambour law firm's commercial lawyers in Sunshine Coast today for a confidential discussion.